 China Eastern Airlines has invested in a number of new Airbuses in recent years but large parts of the fleet are still dated and amenities onboard are not up to international standards.
-The airline has made a concerted effort to improve services on board in recent years and is probably ahead of its Chinese competitors but still has some way to go to catch up with its Star Alliance partners.
+The airline has made a concerted effort to improve services on board in recent years and is probably ahead of its Chinese competitors.

 As is to be expected with older planes some of the upholstery is worn and this can affect the comfort of the seats.
 Economy class is cramped and seats or table trays can occasionally be broken.
 For business class travelers, the service is likely to be a disappointment with grumbles about seats that don’t fully recline, poor food choices and few premium extras.

 Aside from a handful of international flights, including New York, London, and Tokyo, which feature personal entertainment systems, most flights feature a ceiling screen every dozen or so rows which are usually tuned into a Chinese film or TV show.
 Some flights don’t feature any in-flight entertainment.

 The quality of the food and meals is ok if you stick to the basic noodle and rice Chinese dishes but the Western concoctions are usually best avoided – sometimes this is not a problem as they frequently run out.
 They claim to offer special pre-ordering of meals for vegetarians and vegans although reports of these meals actually turning up are rare.

 Like other Chinese carriers, the English language ability of the staff is very much hit and miss, if improving.
 While you certainly shouldn’t expect proficiency it is very rare that at least one member of the cabin crew will not be able to communicate in English on all but the smallest domestic hops.
 Internationally most staff speak ok English, but there can be problems with communication over meals, drinks and other requests.